alexanderimanicowenrivers/Neural-Variational-Knowledge-Graphs/README.md

 ## Usage

 1. Clone or download this repository.
-2. Prepare your data, or use the included WN18 dataset.
+2. Prepare your data, or use any of the six included KG datasets.

 ## FAQs